Music publisher

 A music publisher is a type of publisher that specializes in distributing music.
 Music publishers originally published sheet music.
-When copyright became legally protected, music publishers started to play a role in the management of the intellectual property of composers.
+When copyright became legally protected, music publishers began to play a role in the management of the intellectual property of composers.
+Today, music publishers license compositions, collect royalties, and make sure songwriters and composers are paid when their work is used.

 Music print publishing

-The term music publisher originally referred to publishers who issued hand-copied or printed sheet music.
+The term "music publisher" originally referred to publishers who issued hand-copied or printed sheet music.